 Lang drew aesthetic influences from Cubism, Bauhaus, and opera during the Weimar period.
 As for its allegory, Metropolis reflects the state of Germany's sociopolitical climate in the 1920s.

-You may have heard the term "Orwellian" to describe a state of bleak, totalitarian domination.
-That's because it comes from George Orwell, who wrote a number of books, the most enduring one being the allegorical dystopian novel Nineteen Eighty-Four (1984).
+The term "Orwellian" describe a state of bleak, totalitarian domination.
+It comes from George Orwell, who wrote a number of books, the most enduring one being the allegorical dystopian novel Nineteen Eighty-Four (often simply referred to as 1984).

 Whereas Huxley proposes that humanity will be brainwashed using pleasure and materialism, Orwell suggests it'll be done through complete censorship and control.
 Orwell's authoritarian landscape of Oceania is widely studied as a caution against totalitarianism.